Fiedzia/dbfish/README.md

 You will need [Rust](https://www.rust-lang.org/).
 I recommend using latest stable version.
 Once you have that, running cargo build --release should just work, generating target/release/dbexport binary.
-You will also sqlite3 libs and C compiler installed, since its being built and linked statically, disable use_sqlite feature if that's a problem for you.
+You will also need SQLite3 libs and C compiler installed, since its being built and linked statically, disable use_sqlite feature if that's a problem for you.